 Late in the twentieth century, the symphonic tradition takes on new life through the compositions of minimalists such as Phillip Glass who continues to write in the medium significantly into the twenty-first century.
-While there are no clear ‘champions’ of the symphonic tradition today, there are many composers writing symphonies/symphonic works that have gained significant recognition including Jennifer Higdon, Steven Bryant, and others.
+While there are no clear “champions” of the symphonic tradition today, there are many composers writing symphonies/symphonic works that have gained significant recognition including Jennifer Higdon, Steven Bryant, and others.

 Symphonic music today is also seen as a staple of the film, television, and games industries.
-Some well-known composers from these industries such as Koji Kondo (Legend of Zelda, Mario) and John Williams (Star Wars, Jurassic Park, Jaws) have also gone on to write stand-alone symphonic works based both on original material, and that of the film/game scores they’ve written.
-Other composers, such as Martin O’Donnell (Halo), Jason Hayes (World of Warcraft) and Alan Silvestri (Marvel’s Avengers: Infinity War and Avengers: Endgame) have written symphonic music that is immensely popular and even performed as separate concert works.
-The symphonic tradition, though very different from its sixteenth-century roots, is as relevant as ever and this document is a testament to that.
+Some well-known composers from these industries such as Koji Kondo (Legend of Zelda, Mario) and John Williams (Star Wars, Jurassic Park, Jaws) have also gone on to write stand-alone symphonic works based both on original material, and that of the film/game scores they have written.
+Other composers, such as Martin O’Donnell (Halo), Jason Hayes (World of Warcraft), and Alan Silvestri (Marvel’s Avengers: Infinity War and Avengers: Endgame) have written symphonic music that is immensely popular and even performed as separate concert works.
+The symphonic tradition, though very different from its eighteenth-century roots, is as relevant as ever and this document is a testament to that.

-My fifth symphony is the product of this proud heritage of symphonic music, from Mozart’s G minor symphony (no. 40) to Phillip Glass’s sixth symphony and from Beethoven’s 5th to Martin O’Donnell’s main theme to Halo.
-The symphony discussed in this document is a continuation of this heritage, and careful attention was given to ensure that the piece builds on each of these traditions to create a portrait of what I see as a merging of these different symphonic identities.
+My fifth symphony is the product of this proud heritage of symphonic music, from Mozart’s G minor symphony (No. 40) to Phillip Glass’s Sixth Symphony and from Beethoven’s 5th to Martin O’Donnell’s main theme to Halo.
+The symphony discussed in this document is a continuation of this legacy, and careful attention was given to ensure that the piece builds on each of these traditions to create a portrait of what I see as a merging of these different symphonic identities.
 This is accomplished through direct and indirect musical references, orchestration decisions, and even the structure of the symphony itself.

 Section B: The Narrative

-Symphony no. 5, Westward Journey, draws from several influences both in the European classical tradition, and from various American composers such as Aaron Copland, Philip Glass and John Adams.
-For the first time in my compositional career, I’ve decided to use a re-imagining of my own journey to the American West to form a narrative for the work.
-The narrative is relatively straight-forward, but leaves room for a listener’s imagination.
-Imagine a young man in their early twenties, moving out of the Missouri and into the West for the first time, to Oklahoma.
+Symphony No. 5, Westward Journey, draws from several influences both in the European classical tradition, and from various American composers such as Aaron Copland, Philip Glass and John Adams.
+For the first time in my compositional career, I have decided to use a re-imagining of my own journey to the American West to form a narrative for the work.
+The narrative is relatively straightforward but leaves room for a listener’s imagination.
+Imagine a young man in his early twenties, moving out of Missouri and into the West for the first time, to Oklahoma.

 This initial idea is represented by the march-like musical material in movement one as the sun rises on open plains (represented by the “sunrise” gesture).
-This sunrise gesture is the composer’s interpretation of the sunrise in Oklahoma’s famously blue skies.
-The primary recurrent theme in this piece, found first in measure 13 of the movement, is initially timid and undeveloped much as we frequently are unsure of ourselves as we set out on our life journey.
+This sunrise gesture is my interpretation of the sunrise in Oklahoma’s famously blue skies.
+The primary recurrent theme in this piece, found first in measure 13 of the movement, is initially timid and undeveloped, much as we frequently are unsure of ourselves as we set out on our life journey.
 This is reflective of my own experiences moving to Oklahoma, as I had moved away from everything and everyone I had ever known for the first time and often felt homesick as a result.
 The melodic material in this first movement is inspired by the main theme to World of Warcraft because it was a welcome, familiar theme for me to hear any time I returned home to my small, lonely apartment.